• Home

 How to Make Chocolate Waffles

-Here are the step by step instructions to make these waffles!
+Here are the step by step instructions to make this chocolate waffles recipe!

-In a medium bowl, whisk together the gluten free flour, sugar, cocoa powder, baking powder and salt.
+In a medium bowl, whisk together the gluten free flour, granulated sugar, cocoa powder, baking powder and kosher salt.
 Set aside.

 Step 2: Make the Cornstarch Water